Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 The undealt remainder of the pack is placed face down in the center of the table, becoming the stock, and the top card is turned face up beside it.
 If the upcard is a joker, deuce or three, one or more additional cards must be turned upon it until a "natural" card (a four or higher) appears.

-A player finding a red three in his hand must, on his first turn, put it face up on the table and draw a replacement from the stock.
+A player finding a red three in their hand must, on their first turn, put it face up on the table and draw a replacement from the stock.
 A player who draws a red three from the stock also lays it on the table face up and draws a replacement.
 Finally, a player who takes the discard pile and finds a red three in it must place the three face up on the table but does not draw a replacement.

 Each red three has a bonus value of 100 points, but if one side has all four red threes, they count 200 each, or 800 in all.
 The value of the red threes is credited to a side that has made a meld, or debited against a side that has made no meld, when the hand ends.